msashish/dbconnect/README.md

 # **dbconnect**

-Spin up a database based on configuration
+Spin up a database based on configuration.
+By default uses sqlite however you can configure other databases.

+Tests for CI is done @ https://travis-ci.org/msashish/dbconnect

 # **Usage:**